SupratimRK/sukh-mind/README.md

 ## 🔹 Overview

 Sukh-Mind utilizes **Google’s AI Studio and Gemini AI** to deliver intelligent responses to users.
-The frontend is built with **Next.js and TypeScript**, ensuring a responsive and seamless user experience.
+The frontend is built with **React, JavaScript, and CSS**, ensuring a responsive and seamless user experience.
 This project eliminates the need for a backend, directly interacting with the Gemini API for enhanced performance and efficiency.

 ## ✨ Key Features

 - **AI-Powered Support** – Offers emotional assistance and stress management guidance.
 - **Google Gemini AI Integration** – Leverages AI for personalized responses.
-- **Modern Frontend** – Developed with Next.js and TypeScript for scalability and performance.
+- **Modern Frontend** – Developed with React, JavaScript, and CSS for scalability and performance.
 - **Seamless API Communication** – Direct interaction with Gemini AI, eliminating backend dependencies.
 - **Secure API Key Management** – Uses environment variables for safe API key storage.